 PLEASE DO NOT ASK US FOR THE RESULTS OF HOSPITAL TESTS

 WE ARE UNABLE TO PROVIDE THEM

 If you change name, address or telephone number, please let our receptionists know by calling or writing to us.
 If you move outside the practice area you may need to find a doctor in your new area.
 There are instructions on what to do when you move to a new area on the back of your NHS medical card.

-We also teach medical students and sometimes you may be asked to see the doctor or nurse with a student present.
-You will always be asked beforehand if this is acceptable and you may ask for the student to withdraw if you prefer to have your consultation in private.
+Dr Rosalind Daintree has again been reaccredited as a GP trainer.
+We teach/mentor medical students and sometimes you may be asked to see the doctor or nurse with a student present.
+We also host paramedic practitioners for short periods of time to enhance their education development.
+You will always be asked beforehand if this is acceptable and you may ask for the student/paramedic practitioner to withdraw if you prefer to have your consultation in private.

 The surgery provides access for the disabled from Chapel Street.
 There is a ground floor toilet

 We take complaints very seriously.
 If you would like to make a complaint regarding the surgery or the services we offer, please contact the Practice Manager by telephone or, if you prefer, in writing.
 Every effort will be made to answer your concerns as soon as possible.

 Postcode BN9 9PW